Skip to main content

 Serotonin receptors

-Psychedelics act on our brain mainly through serotonin 5-HT2A receptors, psilocybin is an agonist of this receptor, which affects neuroplasticity and improves communication between brain regions.
-SSRI-type antidepressants also act on serotonin receptors, but other 5-HT1A receptors.
-For more on serotonin reuptake, see the blog.
+Psychedelics act on our brain mainly through 5-HT2A serotonin receptors.
+Psilocybin (via psilocin) is an agonist of this receptor, which affects neuroplasticity and improves communication between brain regions.
+Classic SSRI antidepressants also act on serotonin, but primarily through 5-HT1A receptors.

 S